camponogaraviera/aws/interview_prep/README.md

 **Answer:**

 - Use UDP or TCP sockets directly to connect clients and process game state updates.
-If the game runs in a browser, implement a custom WebSocket server using either `uWebSockets.js`, `Colyseus`, or `Socket.IO`.
+If the game run in a browser, implement a custom WebSocket server using either `uWebSockets.js`, `Colyseus`, or `Socket.IO`.
 Deploy the containerized application directly on stateless servers/nodes (e.g., `EC2 instances`) or managed by ECS/EKS as the orchestration layer.

 - Set up NLB + EC2 to handle millions of long-lived, concurrent, and persistent TCP/UDP or WebSocket connections.
 EC2 keep in-memory state, and maintain persistent connections (the player keeps the same TCP/WebSocket connection open).

-- Containerize the real-time gameplay loop with persistent connections and run the image on EC2 via ECS/EKS.
+- Containerize the file with the real-time gameplay loop, push the docker image to ECR, and run it on EC2 via ECS/EKS.
 Alternatively, use [Amazon GameLift](https://aws.amazon.com/gamelift/).

 - The communication API for non-realtime workload (authentication/login, player profile, leaderboards, game history, inventory, etc.) can be a serverless `RESTful API` implemented with [API Gateway](https://aws.amazon.com/api-gateway/) + [AWS Lambda](https://aws.amazon.com/pm/lambda).